-Are Crocs good for diabetics?
+Are Crocs suitable for people with diabetes?
 Crocs’ famous foam clogs are designed to add comfort and stability to the foot and reduce muscle fatigue by 60 percent.
 They even received the official seal of approval from both the APMA and the U.S. Ergonomic Council.

-Does it mean that Crocs are suitable for all diabetics?
-If you live with either type 1 or type 2 diabetes, and even more so if you have peripheral neuropathy, you must carefully choose your footwear.
-Crocs can be a great choice for some of us, but not necessarily for everyone.
+Does it mean that Crocs are suitable for all people with diabetes?
+If you live with either type 1 or type 2 diabetes, and even more if you have peripheral neuropathy, you must choose your footwear carefully.
+Crocs can be an excellent choice for some of us, but not necessarily for everyone.

 This article balances the pros and cons of wearing Crocs if you have diabetes and diabetes-related foot problems.
 You’ll find a selection of the best and most protective Crocs models for diabetic and neuropathic feet.

 It did surprise me when I first read that Crocs were diabetes-friendly shoes.
-I started writing a complete series of articles about diabetic footwear and came across many podiatrists and foot professionals recommending the famous clogs for their patients with diabetes and neuropathy.
-After investigating the topic, I do understand better why Crocs can be beneficial to diabetics.
+I started writing articles about diabetic footwear and came across many podiatrists and foot professionals recommending the famous clogs for their patients with diabetes and neuropathy.
+After investigating the topic, I understand better why Crocs can benefit people with diabetes.

 Peripheral neuropathy is a common diabetes complication affecting the nerves of your body extremities.
-When the nerves of your feet are damaged, you can suffer from extreme foot pain, tingling, burning sensation, and loss of sensitivity.
+When the nerves of your feet are damaged, you can suffer from foot pain, tingling, burning sensation, and loss of sensitivity.
 Often associated with poor blood circulation, neuropathy considerably reduces the healing process.
-It increases the risks of infections leading to foot ulcers and, in the worst cases, lower-limb amputations.
+It increases the risks of infections leading to foot ulcers and lower-limb amputations in the worst cases.

-Peripheral neuropathy is very serious, and your feet need to be fully protected.
+Peripheral neuropathy is severe, and your feet must be fully protected.
 Crocs shoes are not designed to address such advanced foot problems.
 You should be wearing orthopedic footwear.